 Well-differentiated tumors are highly treatable and usually curable.
 Poorly differentiated tumors are less common, aggressive, metastasize early, and have a poorer prognosis.

-Symptoms & Signs of Thyroid Cancer
+Signs & Symptoms of Thyroid Cancer

-Thyroid caner is typically detected when an individual or their physician identifies a lump or nodule in the thyroid gland, often during routine physical examination.
+Thyroid cancer is typically detected when an individual or their physician identifies a lump or nodule in the thyroid gland, often during routine physical examination.
 Additional symptoms or sign attributable to thyroid cancer are uncommon.

 A risk factor is anything that increases a person’s chance of developing cancer.
-Risk factors can influence the development of cancer but most do not directly cause cancer.
+Risk factors can influence the development of cancer, but most do not directly cause cancer.
 Many individuals with risk factors will never develop cancer and others with no known risk factors will.

-Risk factors for thyroid cancer include the following:,
+Risk factors for thyroid cancer include the following:

-- RET gene mutation.
+- RET/BRAF gene mutation.
+(13)